AliceWreath/fire_red_tracker_project/README.md

 When a database is connected the aggregator:

 - Tracks the active **Nuzlocke run** (start time, player name, end time).
 Multiple runs are stored; the most recent active run is used.
-- Records every **first encounter** per map area: species, level, whether it was caught or fled.
+- Records every **first encounter** per map area: species, level, shiny flag, and whether it was caught or fled.
 - Records every **caught Pokémon** (species, nickname, IVs, met location, timestamp).
 - Records every **death** (full stats snapshot, timestamp).
 - Automatically propagates **Soul Link deaths** — when one partner faints, the other is immediately marked dead in the database.